SAP-docs/contribution-guidelines/docs/code-of-conduct.md

 ## Participation Etiquette

-Our SAP Community has guidelines in the [Rules of engagement][rules-of-engagement] document, and in particular, the items in that document's section on participation are worth highlighting here:
+Our SAP Community has guidelines in the [Rules of Engagement][rules-of-engagement] document, and in particular, the items in that document's section on participation are worth highlighting here:

 - Respect fellow members as human beings.
 - Be supportive of each other.